warrendodsworth/warrendodsworth.github.io/README.md

 - Atlassian Confluence for documentation management.
 - Invision, Canva & Gimp for UI design.
 Zoom & TeamViewer for presentations.
 - Business Process Diagrams in UML with MS Visio & LucidCharts.

-### Key roles & responsibilities

-- Design and analysis of business processes to meet the changing needs of the products.
-- Developing multiple IT projects including the web events management portal, it’s partner app and a process management app.
-- Business development including marketing strategy and direct sales as well as presenting products at networking events and hackathons
-- Architectural design and backend development including location processing, cross timezone handling, order management, payment processing and transaction auditing as well as an in app social connection system.
-- Social marketing including crafting, analysing results and restructuring ad campaigns for Facebook and Google Ads, as well as email marketing with MailChimp.
-- Customer support, addressing concerns and resolving issues.

 ## Skills